 An unresolved issue hereby is also how exactly to handle/analyze the soil water samples in order to be representative, as the partial pressure of CO2 in the soil substantially differs from the atmosphere (where the analysis is done), thereby influencing the amount of dissolved CO2 and thus the amount of DIC.
 On the other side, an additional problem for cations like Mg2+ as weathering proxies is that they are not only transported in various directions, but are also taken up by plant roots, attached to organic matter, or reprecipitated on existing mineral surfaces – thereby obscuring actual weathering rates .

-The other EW route of carbonation is typically quantified through changes in TIC and additional differentiations of pedogenic (soil formed) and lithogenic (inherited) carbonates .
+The other ERW route of carbonation is typically quantified through changes in TIC and additional differentiations of pedogenic (soil-formed) and lithogenic (inherited) carbonates .
 Measuring carbonation is equally challenging as carbonates can form over the whole depth of the soil profile.
-More specifically, carbonation depends upon pH and the activities of carbonate species and (mostly) Ca2+/Mg2+, which can substantially differ within the heterogenous macro- and microaggregates that make up the soil.
-As the typical amount of soil analyzed for carbonate content is only some grams, the samples – as in the case for the soil solution – might not capture a representative signal.
+More specifically, carbonation depends upon pH and the activities of carbonate species and (mostly) Ca2+/Mg2+, which can substantially differ within the heterogenous macro- and micro aggregates that make up the soil.
+As the typical amount of soil analyzed for carbonate content is only some grams, the samples – as in the case of the soil solution – might not capture a representative signal.

-Overall, there are other and/or combined ways to tackle to measurement challenges, such as changes in isotope composition, alkalinity , plant analysis , weathering bags and soil respiration.
+Overall, there are other and/or combined ways to tackle measurement challenges, such as changes in isotope composition, alkalinity , plant analysis , weathering bags, and soil respiration.

-Importantly, not getting a signal does not necessarily mean that EW doesn’t work – in fact, most prior experiments show it does work – it just implies that a robust quantification is quite challenging.
-In the future, we likely have to employ as many parameters and replicates as possible, and juxtapose the resulting data through various models to incrementally approach the EW signal in the haystack.
+Importantly, not getting a signal does not necessarily mean that ERW doesn’t work – in fact, most prior experiments show it does work – it just implies that a robust quantification is quite challenging.
+In the future, we likely have to employ as many parameters and replicates as possible and juxtapose the resulting data through various models to incrementally approach the ERW signal in the haystack.

-If you like to learn more about the monitoring, reporting and verification of enhanced weathering in the tropics or want to start your first enhanced weathering project with us, get in touch!
+If you like to learn more about the monitoring, reporting, and verification of Enhanced Rock Weathering in the tropics or want to start your first enhanced weathering project with us, get in touch!